 2015; Nature Climate Change; Lawrence, D. | Vandecar, K.

-Professor Lawrence’s course offerings include a very popular introductory course on Conservation Ecology (up to 165 students), an undergraduate seminar on Tropical Forests and Climate Change, a graduate course on Ecosystem Effects of Land Use Change, and a course on Climate Change Science, Policy and Markets cross-listed with the law school.
-She also helped to found and serves as director of the Program in Environmental and Biological Conservation (EBC) within Environmental Sciences at the University of Virginia.
+Professor Lawrence’s course offerings include a very popular introductory course on climate change called An Inconvenient Truce: Climate, you and CO2 (300 students).
+She also developed Conservation Ecology (165 students), an undergraduate seminar on Tropical Forests and Climate Change, a graduate course on Ecosystem Effects of Land Use Change, and a course on Climate Change Science, Policy and Markets cross-listed with the law school.
+She co-designed the introductory class for the Environmental Thought and Practice major (ETP 2030, 60 students) and currently directs the program.
+She also helped to found and served as director of the Program in Environmental and Biological Conservation (EBC) within Environmental Sciences.

 Learning outside the classroom was a pivotal experience in Professor Lawrence’s decision to become a scientist.
 She has involved over 45 students, graduate and undergraduate, in her research, emphasizing both the intellectual stimulation and the social urgency of understanding the effects of tropical land use change on carbon and nutrient cycling.